petros-d/docs/cloud/secrets-backend.md

 description: Configure a secret backend tool on Astronomer Cloud to store Airflow connections and variables.
 ---

-Airflow [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#) and [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) often contain sensitive information about your external systems, such as API keys and system logins, that should be kept [secret](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/secrets/index.html) according to your organization's security practices.
-To better integrate Airflow with your existing secrets management practices, you can manage and sync Airflow connections and variables as secrets from your organization's existing secrets backend tool.
+Airflow [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#) and [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) often contain sensitive information about your external systems, such as API keys, that should be kept [secret](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/secrets/index.html) in a secure, centralized location according to your organization's security requirements.

+To meet these requirements, Astronomer Cloud supports integration with a variety of secret backend tools.
 This guide provides setup steps for configuring the following tools as secrets backends on Astronomer:

 - Hashicorp Vault
 - AWS SSM Parameter Store